Rent safe and private dog parks hosted by locals

 Cool your dog down

 Why not ice-cold water or ice packs?
-These can constrict blood vessels and actually hinder the cooling process.
+These can constrict blood vessels—which actually hinders the cooling process.
+Lukewarm or cool water are best.

 Seek veterinary care

 Heatstroke can be a life-threatening emergency.
-Prompt veterinary attention is crucial!
+Prompt veterinary attention saves lives!

-Even if a dog appears to recover from a thermal injury, internal organ damage may have occurred, so it's essential to have them examined by a veterinarian to ensure they're okay in the long run.
+Even if your dog appears to recover from a thermal injury, internal organ damage may have occurred.
+Have them examined by a veterinarian to ensure they're okay in the long run.

 Veterinary treatments might include intravenous fluids (fluid therapy), close observation of vital signs, and other supportive care.